The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 You might have guessed this one without even knowing the basic rules of poker, as two is usually better than one.

-Two pairs is always better than one pair regardless of the card ranks, so even if you have two pair of deuces and three, it will be good enough to beat a single pair of kings or aces.
+Two pairs are always better than one pair, regardless of the card ranks, so even if you have two pairs of deuces and three, it will be good enough to beat a single pair of kings or aces.

 Learn why two pairs beat one pair in poker.